CyberX-O/BRIGHTLEAF-RISK-REGISTER/README.md

 ## Where the Risks Actually Came From

 This is the part most portfolio projects skip, and it's the part I think matters most.
-Every risk here traces back to one of four real sources, not a brainstorm:
+I didn't just formulate the risks.
+I had to understand how to come up with important risks so that nothing salient is left out.
+Every risk here traces back to one of four real sources:

 - **The business model itself** — online payments imply payment fraud risk; a single overseas supplier implies shipping-delay risk; one DevOps engineer with no backup implies key-person risk.
 - **Documented real-world incidents** — the business email compromise risk is modeled directly on a real, publicly reported case that cost a company over $46 million through employee impersonation alone, no hacking involved.
 - **Regulatory obligation** — accepting card payments brings PCI DSS into scope automatically, which is where the compliance risk comes from.
 - **Standard threat catalogs** — cross-checked against common risk categories from frameworks like ISO/IEC 27005 and NIST SP 800-30, so the list isn't limited to whatever happened to come to mind.

-I also added a risk after the initial build — a DDoS attack against the checkout system — specifically to show the register is a living document, not a one-time exercise.
+I also added a risk after the initial build — a DDoS attack against the checkout system.
+This was specifically to show the register is a living document, not a one-time exercise.
 Full reasoning for that addition, including why the remediation deadline was deliberately set ahead of the holiday shopping season, is in `docs/methodology_notes.md`.

 ---